Tyler Carter (alpine skier)

-Tyler Carter (16 January 1994) is an American paralympican alpine skier.
+Tyler Carter (born January 16, 1994) is an American Paralympic alpine skier.

 Early life

-Carter was born on 16 January 1994 in Reading, Pennsylvania, United States of America.
+Carter was born in Reading, Pennsylvania, United States of America.

 Career

 He participated in the Paralympics three times: Sochi 2014, Pyeongchang 2018, Beijing 2022.
-In the Paralympics to date, he has participated in various alpine skiing disciplines such as Giant slalom, Slalom and Downhill.
+In the Paralympics to date, he has participated in various alpine skiing disciplines such as Giant slalom, slalom and Downhill.
 It is also a manifestation of his motto as a disabled athlete, "Never ever give up, because you accomplish amazing things if you try".

 He also served as the flag bearer of the USA at the Beijing Paralympics.

 Carter participated in the 2015 World Champion.